TOP 5 TIPS FOR THE NREMT WRITTEN EXAM

 2. Think Simply.
 The NREMT is not trying to trick you.

 First, let me say: always choose the best answer.
 Do not just pick the simplest answer because people say "BLS before ALS."
-There is ONE best answer and 3 distractors.
+There is always ONE best answer and 3 distractors.
 Don't automatically assume that the one that looks the most complex is the correct answer.
 One of the most common mistakes is picking a more complicated answer than is appropriate.

 3. ONE QUESTION!
 Think of ONE QUESTION!